tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ### Manipulating Relationships

-The `update` mutation still has far too many responsibilities so it makes sense to continue splitting it up, but we will deal with these actions separately since they're worth thinking about from another dimension as well: the manipulation of object relationships (e.g. one-to-many, many-to-many).
-We've already considered the use of IDs vs embedding, and the use of pagination vs arrays in the read API, and there are some similar issues to deal with when mutating these relationships.

 For the relationship between products and collections, there are a couple of styles we could broadly consider:
 - Embedding the entire relationship (e.g. `products: [ProductInput!]!`) into the